OfficeDev/Office-IT-Pro-Deployment-Scripts/Configure-SCCMOfficeUpdates/Root/README.md

 Before running this script, the following conditions have to be met

 1. .Net Framework 3.5 SP1 must be installed on client machines.
-2. You have a functioning SCCM environment set up.
+2. A functioning SCCM environment.
 3. Office 15 or Office 16 is already installed on client machines.
 4. Office Auto Updates have been Disabled on the client machines preferably via Group Policy